assely/documentation/posttype.md

 <a name="using-posttype"></a>
 ## [Using posttype](#using-posttype)

-Injecting the custom posttype repository provides fluent access to it's posts.
+Injecting the custom posttype repository provides fluent access to its posts.
 However, you can also use `Post` facade.

 ```php
 Post::type('movies')->find(1);